XiaoCai66/learngit/readme.txt

 It is so important that we should all learn about it.
 Now we need to rebase.
 What am i doing?
+First we do something meaningful.
+Then we ?